 DCA is going to be less crowded than Disneyland.
 Not only is it going to be less-crowded but it’s also built to handle crowds much better with wider walkways and more breathing room, generally.
 (Remember, Disney California Adventure was built nearly 50 years after Disneyland!)

 In a normal year, there are other considerations that come into play for us recommending Disney California Adventure.
 The first is that you can see Disneyland’s fireworks from Disney California Adventure, but you cannot see World of Color: Countdown from Disneyland.
 This gives you the opportunity to enjoy both main pieces of New Year’s Eve entertainment if you’re in Disney California Adventure.

 Equally as important, World of Color does not get cancelled due to winds and Disneyland’s fireworks do–pretty regularly.
 It would stink to camp out for the Disneyland New Year’s Eve Fantasy in the Sky fireworks only to hear the “due to winds at high elevations…” message, cancelling the fireworks.
 That stupid wind balloon above the park is one of my least-favorite sights at Disneyland.

 Most people are probably going to disregard this and do Disneyland anyway (just like they’ll disregard this post and assume crowds won’t be that bad to begin with), but I’d (again) caution you against letting the romanticized notion of ringing in the New Year in front of Sleeping Beauty Castle cloud your judgment.
 There’s nothing even remotely romantic about that experience.

 With all of that said, we can see the appeal of wanting to be in Disneyland or Disney California Adventure to ring in the New Year.
-While we obviously don’t recommend it, but it can be a fun experience (or good test of your patience?) so long as you know what you’re getting yourself into and prepare accordingly.
+While we obviously don’t recommend doing Disneyland, it can be a fun experience (or good test of your patience?) so long as you know what you’re getting yourself into and prepare accordingly.
 Hopefully these tips help you devise a strategy for New Year’s Eve at Disneyland…or at least mentally prepare for the chaos.
-If you’ve been to the parks during this time of year, we’d love to hear your feedback and survival tips in the comments!